 Author’s Note: This article, in a slightly different form, originally appeared in Joseph Pearce’s St. Austin Review.
 Before that, it was a talk delivered on January 3, 2003, Tolkien’s 111st birthday, at the IIC in Philadelphia.
 I published it in The Imaginative Conservative on the same day in 2011 to celebrate Professor Tolkien’s 119th birthday.
 From my very biased standpoint, I think all Imaginative Conservatives should look to Tolkien for inspiration.
 Deeply conservative, Christian, and, above all others, brilliantly creative, Professor Tolkien spent his life challenging the evils of his day, through the elements of story, faerie, poetry, and myth.

-This essay in our series of “Timeless Essays” was first published here in January 2011.
+This essay was first published here in January 2011.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.